mmider/cnc_log/pages/issue_002.md

 ## The underlying issue

 The two y-axis belts were stretched under unequal tension.
 The right one was significantly looser.
-Additionally, even the left one seemed like it could have benefited from a moderate tightening.
+Additionally, even the left one seemed like it could have benefited from a minor tightening.
 After a certain amount of time, the temperature inside the enclosure would increase to the point where the slight expansion of the machine's components would reach a tipping point and the y-axis motors would fail to work as intended and they would start violently yanking on the x-axis gantry.

 ## Solution